umbraco/UmbracoDocs/10/umbraco-commerce/getting-started/licensing-model.md

 # Licensing

 Umbraco Commerce is a commercial product.
 You can run an Umbraco Commerce unrestricted locally without the need a license.
-Running Umbraco Commerce on a public domain will display a warning banner in the backoffice and will limit the maximum number of orders you can accepts to 20.
+Running Umbraco Commerce on a public domain will display a warning banner in the backoffice and will limit the maximum number of orders (20).
 To remove these restrictions, you'll need to have a **valid license**.

 ## How does it work?